-According to reports from some Prague tourists, local police authorities and card issuing associations, Prague taxi drivers are trying a new card trick to rip off tourists.
+According to reports from some Prague tourists, local police authorities and card issuing associations, Prague taxi drivers try a new card trick to rip off tourists.

-It is therefore wise not to pay by card, or if you have no other choice and you must pay by card be very careful.
-If possible do not let the card out of your hands, but instead insert it yourself into the terminal, or at least watch your card all the time.
+Therefore, it is wise not to pay by card, or if you have no other choice and you must pay by card, be very careful.
+If possible, do not let the card out of your hands, but instead insert it yourself into the terminal, or at least watch your card all the time.